ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_ZonalStats_wSLURM_python.md

 command to view the queue is `squeue` and you can filter it to a specific user with the `-u` parameter followed by their SCINet account name.

 ```bash
 squeue -u firstname.lastname
 ```

 If you see jobs listed in the queue: you have jobs currently in the queue and the status column will indicate if that job is pending, running, or completing.

 If you do NOT see jobs listed in the queue: you do not have jobs currently in the queue.
 If you submitted jobs but they are not listed, then they completed - either successfully or unsuccessfully.

+### Step 5: Check results

 To determine if the job executed successfully, you may check if your anticipated output was created.
 In our case, we would expect